Auckland cop accused of illegally tasering woman

 An Auckland police officer has been accused of illegally tasering a woman.

-Sean Matthew Doak, 24, is charged with assault using a Taser as a weapon and illegally presenting a restricted weapon at a person.
+Sean Mathew Doak, 24, is charged with assault using a Taser as a weapon and illegally presenting a restricted weapon at a person.

 Charges were laid in the Auckland District Court on Wednesday.